What is encephalopathy?

 - testing your mental state and ability

 People with an acute encephalopathy need to be treated in hospital.
-Treatment focuses on improving symptoms and can include:
+Treatment can include:

-In some severe cases of encephalopathy related to liver or kidney function, dialysis or organ replacement might be needed.
+In some severe cases of encephalopathy caused by liver or kidney problems, dialysis or organ transplant might be needed.

-Hepatic encephalopathy is often reversible with treatment.
-However, people with a chronic liver disorder are more likely to have recurring episodes of encephalopathy and need ongoing treatment.
+Encephalopathy is often reversible with treatment.
+However, people with underlying chronic disorders such as liver disease are more likely to have repeated episodes of encephalopathy and need ongoing treatment.

 Learn more here about the development and quality assurance of healthdirect content.